LTU-RAI/Map-Conversion-3D-Voxel-Map-to-2D-Occupancy-Map/README.md

 `heightMap`: 2D map containing the height of the floor and ceiling of the environment.

+`slopeMap`: 2D map containing the slope value for the floor in the environment.

 `visualization_floor_map`: Rviz cost map, for showing a heat map of the floor height in the `heightMap`. **This is only for visualization.**

 `visualization_ceiling_map`: Rviz cost map, for showing a heat map of the ceiling height in the `heightMap`. **This is only for visualization.**